Fact checked by Jonathan Eilenberg, CPE

 You’re probably used to push-ups and crunches, but have you heard of mouth exercises?
 According to a study, these exercises, also known as oropharyngeal exercises, reduce snoring if performed daily for several months.

 To do the mouth exercises, you’ll have to move your tongue in different ways, lift your soft palate and uvula, press on certain muscles, and more.
 Although this method won’t help you stop snoring immediately, it may produce significant results when practiced consistently over time.

-Sleeping with a continuous positive airway pressure (CPAP) machine is an effective way to stop snoring.
+Talk to your doctor about sleeping with a continuous positive airway pressure (CPAP) machine as an effective way to stop snoring.
 The device usually consists of a face mask covering your nose and tubing connected to a machine.
 It produces pressurized air to keep your airway open through the night.